-CP2K comes with over 2500 test input files (located in tests) which serve as both examples on how to use the many features in CP2K and also as a method for developers to test modifications and extensions to CP2K.
-In order to reduce the chance of bugs being introduced into the code, and ensure that all parts of the code are working, we recommend that :
+CP2K comes with over 3000 test input files (located in tests) which serve as both examples on how to use the many features in CP2K and also as a method for developers to test modifications and extensions to CP2K.
+In order to reduce the chance of bugs being introduced into the code, and ensure that all parts of the code are working.
+We also recommend that all users complete a test before using a self-compiled binary for their projects.

 A number of regtests are run automatically by various members of our community.
 The results of these tests are collected centrally at the Dashboard .
 If errors are detected, the developer responsible for the change should fix it immediately.
 The output logs provide the arch file used for these tests, which might suggest useful settings for that particular architecture.